My Journey as a IT professional from Lucknow to Calgary

 Many had told me that immigration consultants are very expensive and only “care about the money”.
 Some had even told me that “as soon as you pay the consultant, they will stop taking your calls”.
 The internet had many more horror stories.
 Anyway, to cut a long story short, I decided to simply walk-in for a Free Counselling session.

 I took all my documentation along with me when I went to Delhi.
-I went to their Nehru Place office.
+I went to Y-Axis Nehru Place office.
 It being a Saturday, it was quite crowded.
 But when my turn came I understood why and what was taking so long.
 The consultants actually take time to explain everything, even if it is only a Free Counselling.

 My consultant was very nice and took the time to answer all my questions.
 Priya, my consultant, suggested I go in for a Country Evaluation, if I was interested.
 That would be for analysing my profile as per the specific demands of the particular country.